jaehahuh/Data-Structure-and-Algorithms./README.md

 Program language : Python

-These are homework and projects that I did in NYU data sturcture and algorithms class.
+These are homework and projects that I did in NYU Tandon data sturcture and algorithms class.